Skip to content

 pass

-The function's category and tag list do not participate in or control the function's execution but are mainly used for convenient classification and management.
-Both can be used individually or together.
+The function's category and tag list do not participate in or control the function's execution but are mainly used for easier classification and management of functions.
+Both can be used separately or together.

 Example